philipc2/cdds-at-uiuc.github.io/_events/wgm_lunch.md

 ---
-title: “Women and Gender Minorities Lunch”
+title: Women and Gender Minorities Lunch
 date: 2022-10-7T15:14:54+10:00
-weight: 1
+weight: 2
 ---

 Magnets, how do they work?
 Not sure about this one.